hellenike/textbook/docs/topics/clauses/index.md

 The use of small words that we call **particles** to add nuances of meaning is a characteristic and ubiquitous feature of anicent Greek.
 Many of these particles can coordinate parallel clauses, just like coordinating conjunctions, but are placed *after* the first word of the unit they introduce (whereas conjunctions are the first word of the new clause).
 One term for this placement is **postpositive** (meaning something like "placed after").

 The most common particle in Greek is δέ.
 It marks an item in a list, that normally begins with an item marked by the particle μέν.
-Here, the speaker Euphiletus lists two clauses: the first is what *he* did; the second is what his (unnamed) wife did.
+Here, the speaker Euphiletos lists two clauses: the first is what *he* did; the second is what his (unnamed) wife did.

 ἐγὼ **μὲν** ἐγέλων ("I began to laugh")